MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-guest-lifecycle-new-project.md

 ::: zone pivot="identity-governance-guest-onboard"

 ## Onboard: Onboarding of business partners and external users
 Onboarding of business partners and external users is a critical aspect of identity and access management, helping to maintain security, compliance, and operational efficiency within your organization.
-Onboarding for business partners and external users can be broken down in to the following:
+Onboarding for business partners and external users can be broken down into the following:

-1. Develop an onboarding process to add external partners.
+- Develop an onboarding process to add external partners.
-2. Develop an onboarding process to add external users to your systems.
+- Develop an onboarding process to add external users to your systems.

 ### Onboarding process for business partners
 The following items are a generic list of steps that one should consider when onboarding business partners from your organization.

-- determine the start date for working with a business partner.
+- Determine the start date for working with a business partner.
-- notify all relevant departments as to the specific start time and date.
+- Notify all relevant departments as to the specific start time and date.
-- coordinate initiation of business partner access to all systems (portals, tools, APIs)
+- Coordinate initiation of business partner access to all systems (portals, tools, APIs)
 - Partner linked accounts are added and roles and assignments are approved

 ### Onboarding process for external users
 The following items are a generic list of steps that one should consider when onboarding external users from your organization.

-- determine the start date.
+- Determine the start date.
-- notify IT to add individual user access to systems.
+- Notify IT to add individual user access to systems.
 This can be automated with an access package and using a self-request.
-- record the onboarding steps taken.
+- Record the onboarding steps taken.
-- obtain final approvals from HR, IT, and any relevant departments, ensuring all aspects of the onboarding are complete.
+- Obtain final approvals from HR, IT, and any relevant departments, ensuring all aspects of the onboarding are complete.

-## Use Entitlement management to facilitate onboarding
+## Use entitlement management to facilitate onboarding
-Entitlement management uses catalogs, access packages, and polices to:
+Entitlement management uses catalogs, access packages, and policies to:

 - Control who can get access to resources
 - Give users access automatically